HISTORY OF 'LEST WE FORGET'

 The patriotic concept of “Lest We Forget” should be duplicated in communities in the United States.
 All it takes is a group of patriotic individuals who don’t mind doing a little work.
 We have always operated under the old acronym: TEAM—Together Everyone Accomplishes More.
 But, our operating principle is “To brighten the future we must illuminate the past.”

 In 2001 four veterans approached the Berrien County, Michigan ISD with the idea of gathering stories from local veterans and putting them into a video format that teachers could use in teaching about the sacrifices made by those who served their country during wartime.
-The meeting resulted in a video series over the next three years called:
+The meeting resulted in a video series over the next several years called:

 “Lest We Forget WWII”